8 Root Vegetables That Are Full Of Good Carbs

 Parsnip

 One of the most asked questions about root vegetables is indeed, what’s the difference between parsnip and turnips?
-Although they have similar beige/yellow color, their taste is quite different.
+Although they have a similar beige/yellow color, their taste is quite different.
 Parsnip is close to carrots, so it’s sweet; turnip is in the cruciferous family and it is less sweet.
 Unpeeled whole parsnips will keep in the fridge for a couple of weeks.
-Peel parsnips just before cooking, because their exposed flesh will darken when exposed to air.
-Parsnips works well in casserole dishes, and can be steamed and mashed.
+Peel parsnip just before cooking, because their exposed flesh will darken when exposed to air.
+Parsnip works well in casserole dishes, and can be steamed and mashed.

 One cup of parsnip provides: